zilliztech/terraform-provider-zillizcloud/docs/create-a-standard-cluster.md

-# Tutorial: Creating a Standard Cluster
+## Tutorial: Creating a Standard Plan Cluster with Terraform

-This tutorial guides you through managing Zilliz Cloud clusters using the `zillizcloud_cluster` resource within Terraform.
-You'll learn how to:
+This tutorial guides you through managing a **Standard Plan** Cluster using the `zillizcloud_cluster` resource within Terraform.
+Standard Plan Cluster have more resources, compared to Free Plan Cluster and are suitable for production workloads.

+Check out the [Select the Right Cluster Plan](https://docs.zilliz.com/docs/select-zilliz-cloud-service-plans) for more information on the available plans.

+**You'll learn how to:**
 - Retrieve project and region IDs for cluster creation.
 - Define clusters with various configurations in Terraform.
 - Plan and apply changes to provision clusters in Zilliz Cloud.